 (b) Subsequent to filing the written report, the licensee or registrant shall also report additional substantive information on the loss or theft within thirty days after the licensee or registrant learns of such information.

-(c) The licensee or registrant shall prepare any report filed with the department pursuant to this rule so that names of individuals who may have received exposure to radiation are stated in a separate and detachable portion of the report.
+(c) The licensee or registrant shall prepare any report filed with the director pursuant to this rule so that names of individuals who may have received exposure to radiation are stated in a separate and detachable portion of the report.

 (B) Notification of incidents shall be made as follows: